OpenChain-Project/License-Compliance-Specification/3.0/en/openchain-license-compliance-3.0.md

 Note: Depending on the organization, that may include (but is not limited to) software developers, release engineers, quality engineers, product marketing and product management.

-## 2.7 - SPDX
+## 2.7 - software bill of materials (SBOM)

-the format standard created by the Linux Foundation's SPDX (Software Package Data Exchange) Working Group for exchanging bill of materials for a given software package, including associated license and copyright information (see [spdx.org](https://spdx.org/))
+a “Software Bill of Materials” (SBOM) is a complete inventory for software, a list of ingredients that make up software components.
+An example is the specification created by the Linux Foundation's SPDX (Software Package Data Exchange) Working Group for exchanging bill of materials for a given software package, including associated license and copyright information (see spdx.org).

 ## 2.8 - supplied software